hqucms/ParticleNet/README.md

  - `features`: the features of the particles.
 It should be an array with a shape of (N, C, P), where N is the batch size, C is the number of features, and P is the number of particles.
  - `mask`: a mask array with a shape of (N, 1, P), taking a value of 0 for padded positions.

-To have a simple implementation for batched training on GPUs, we use fixed-length input arrays for all the inputs, although in principle the  ParticleNet architecture can handle variable number of particles in each jet.
+To have a simple implementation for batched training on GPUs, fixed-length input arrays are used for all the inputs, although in principle the  ParticleNet architecture can handle variable number of particles in each jet.
 Zero-padding is used for the `points` and `features` inputs such that they always have the same length, and a `mask` array is used to indicate if a position is occupied by a real particle or by a zero-padded value.

 The implementation of a simplified model, ParticleNet-Lite, is also provided and can be accessed with the `get_particle_net_lite` function.